Jury nullification in the United States: Opponents

 James Wilson, founding father and one of the leading legal theorists of the day, was one of the only sources from the era that addressed jury nullification.
 He defended the jury's right to render a general verdict (to determine the law as well as the fact).
 However, in rendering that verdict, he asserted that juries must "determine those questions, as judges must determine them, according to law."
 He noted that the law was "governed by precedents, and customs, and authorities, and maxims," that are "alike obligatory upon jurors as upon judges, in deciding questions of law."
 In essence, Wilson was arguing that juries must not disregard the law because laws are the result of due process by legal representatives of the people.

-An opponent of jury nullification is former judge and unsuccessful Supreme Court nominee Robert Bork.
-In an essay he wrote jury nullification is a "pernicious practice".
+One opponent of jury nullification was former judge and unsuccessful Supreme Court nominee Robert Bork.
+In an essay, he wrote that jury nullification is a "pernicious practice".

 Some have argued that it is not sufficient to instruct jurors that they may judge the law if legal arguments are not made to them, that such incomplete information may indeed do more harm than good, and that we must return to the standard of due process represented by the Stettinius and Fenwick cases.
 Some alleged costs of jury nullification include inconsistent verdicts and discouraging of guilty pleas.

 There is some question as to whether jury nullification should be disallowed in cases where there is an identifiable crime victim.
 Jury nullification has more support among legal academics than judges.